sschleemilch/cookiecutter-python-cli/{{cookiecutter.package_name}}/CONTRIBUTING.md

 To run black from the command line, use `black --check .` to check your formatting, and use `black .` to also apply all diffs.

+## Optional

+If you want to test versus more than one Python version there is a [noxfile.py](noxfile.py) that will run tests and typing checks on all supported Python versions.
+You will need to have [nox](https://nox.thea.codes/en/stable/) as well as [nox-poetry](https://github.com/cjolowicz/nox-poetry) installed on your system.
+You can then run `nox`.
+Make sure you are **not** in the virtual environment of the tool when doing so.